An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Discussion

 \section{Discussion}

-We have introduced a general method based on optimal transport theory for causal inference in classical treatment and control study designs.
-It combines two desirable properties: it is designed for high dimensional settings while at the same time capturing the heterogeneity in treatment response of individuals.
-In particular, it generalizes both the classical difference-in-differences estimator, which is applicable in high dimension but only captures average effects, and the changes-in-changes estimator \citep{athey2006identification}, which allows for general treatment heterogeneity but is only applicable in univariate settings.
-It also implies a natural and interpretable generalization of the standard ``parallel trends'' assumption of difference-in-difference estimators \citep{abadie2005semiparametric} in terms of co-monotonicity of the causal production functions.
+We have introduced a general method based on optimal transport theory for causal inference in observational treatment and control study designs.
+It combines two desirable properties: it is designed for multivariate settings while at the same time capturing the heterogeneity in treatment response of individuals.
+In particular, it complements both the classical difference-in-differences estimator, which is applicable in multivariate settings but only captures average effects, and the changes-in-changes estimator \citep{athey2006identification}, which allows for general treatment heterogeneity but is only applicable in univariate settings.

 Showcasing the utility of the proposed method, we revisit the classical Card \& Krueger dataset by decomposing the treatment effects for full-and part-time employees.
 We find that fast-food restaurants responded to an increased minimum wage by substituting full-time employees for part-time employees, even when accounting for restaurant size.
 This provides a novel insight by dissecting the relationship between full- and part-time employees while accounting for the heterogeneity in restaurant size.
 More generally, since our proposed method is able to consider multivariate outcomes, it can help uncover interesting causal effects and nonlinear relations in a wide array of applications.